-In this information landscape that’s ever-changing—and often full of illusions—educators like Cyberwise’s co-found Diana Graber are needed more than ever.
+In this information landscape that’s ever-changing—and often full of illusions—educators like Cyberwise’s co-founder Diana Graber are needed more than ever.
 Graber, who teaches kids Cyber Civics, went the extra mile to bring parents into this educational fold through her website, Cyberwise, an online safety, digitial citizenship and literacy info resource.
 She followed this up through her book, Raising Humans in a Digital World.

 Concerned about the lack of online literacy, Graber tackled the issue by earning a master’s degree in a new field: Media Psychology and Social Change.
 Armed with skills both practical and academic, Graber began educating on these topics in earnest.
 Her first move: informing kids through Cyber Civics courses.